linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 ### Accessibility

-*Note: This section is very much my personal opinion and doesn't represent the Linebender project as a whole.*
+*Note: This section is also my personal opinion and doesn't represent the Linebender project either.*

-The subject of Accessibility came up informally, but was in my opinion underexplored.
+The subject of Accessibility came up informally, but I'll claim it was underexplored.

-While the subject was on the agenda, by the time we reached it the Unconference had reached a point where everyone was tired and ready to leave or get to the catering.
+While the subject was on the agenda, by the time we reached it the Unconference had been running long enough that everyone was tired and ready to leave or get to the catering.
 This is an unfortunate pattern that I think is worth pointing out: if projects don't make a deliberate effort to prioritize discussions of accessibility, the subject will be left out.

 Matt Campbell, the maintainer of AccessKit, could not attend the Unconference.